Fish Mammals Reptiles Birds Amphibians

 Introduction: The Vertebrate Family

 Vertebrates, animals with a backbone or spinal column, represent a significant portion of the animal kingdom.
 This internal skeleton provides structural support, protection for the spinal cord, and a framework for muscle attachment, enabling a wide range of movement and behaviors.
-The five classes we'll explore – fish, mammals, reptiles, birds, and amphibians – showcase the remarkable evolutionary adaptations that have led to their incredible diversity.
+Which means the five classes we'll explore – fish, mammals, reptiles, birds, and amphibians – showcase the remarkable evolutionary adaptations that have led to their incredible diversity.
 Each class has evolved unique characteristics to suit its particular ecological niche, highlighting the power of natural selection.

 Fish: Masters of the Aquatic Realm